 During this description of the figure’s movements, the white handkerchief darts about in the darkness.
 Parry uses it almost as a hand-puppet at the end of the scene when:

 “After two or three ineffectual castings hither and thither it came to a stop, stood upright, with arms raised high, and then darted straight forward towards the groyne.”

 The handkerchief reappears at the climax of the story, when Parkins wakes in the night “to see a figure suddenly sit up in what he had known was an empty bed.”

 In a wonderful little moment of theatre, during the point in the story where the sheeted figure catches Parkins, Parry casts the handkerchief over his own face to give us a glimpse of that “intensely horrible, face of crumpled linen.”

 Rats: A rehearsed reading

 Robert Lloyd Parry reads M.R.
 James’s Rats.
-This is apparently an earlier performance by Parry; it’s not in his usual stage setting, he looks a bit younger, and he’s reading from the text held in one hand.
+This is apparently an earlier performance by Parry; it’s not in his usual stage setting and he’s reading from the text held in one hand.